gabrielsoltz/metahub/README.md

   - With MetaTrails (AWS CloudTrail)
   - With MetaAccount (Information about the account where the resource is running)
   - With MetaChecks (Information about the resource itself and it's associations)

+# Impact

+> :warning: This is an experimental feature.
+If you find it useful, please provide feedback.

+Most security scanners only provide you with the severity of the findings, which is not sufficient to assess their impact in your specific context.
+For instance, a critical-severity finding like "security group with unrestricted access to a high-risk port" may not be as critical if the security group is unattached to any resource compared to when it's attached to a production EC2 instance.

+MetaHub can automatically generate an impact score for each security finding by considering both the context of the affected resource and the severities of all findings affecting that resource.
+This score is invaluable for prioritizing findings, directing attention to critical issues, and automating alerts and escalations.

+The impact score comprises two factors:

+- **Impact Meta Score**: Reflecting the context of the affected resource based on Meta* outputs.
+- **Impact Findings Score**: Accounting for all affecting findings and their severities.

+The final impact score is the product of these two scores, resulting in a value between 0 and 1.
+A lower impact score suggests a relatively lower impact of the finding, while a higher score indicates a more significant impact on the affected resources.

+If there is no context available for the affected resource, the Impact Meta Score will be "n/a", and the impact score will be calculated based on the Impact Findings Score only.

+## Impact Meta Score

+The Impact Meta Score is determined by considering the context of the affected resource, which is derived from Meta* outputs such as MetaTags, MetaTrails, MetaChecks, and MetaAccount.
+By default, MetaHub attempts to evaluate six impact properties: **Attachment**, **Status**, **Network**, **Policy**, **Encryption**, and **Environment**.
+Each property carries a specific weight and offers different possible values and scores.
+For example, if the affected resource is attached, the value score for the Attachment property will be 1.
+If the resource isn't attached to any other resource, the value score will be 0.

+You have the flexibility to modify or define your impact properties and weights using the [impact yaml](lib/config/impact.yaml)  file, tailored to your specific context.
+For instance, you can specify that resources with certain tags are more critical than others or that resources in a particular account should be prioritized differently.

+- **Attachment**: Checks if the affected resource is attached, based on the MetaCheck `is_attached`.
+Weight: 10
+- **Status**: Checks if the affected resource is running, based on the MetaCheck `is_running`.
+Weight: 5
+- **Network**: Checks if the affected resource is effectively public, based on MetaCheck `is_public`.
+Weight: 1
+- **Policy**: Checks if the affected resource is effectively unrestricted, based on MetaCheck `is_unrestricted`.
+Weight: 1
+- **Encryption**: Checks if the affected resource is effectively encrypted, based on MetaCheck `is_encrypted`.
+Weight: 0.1
+- **Environment**: Checks if the affected resource is in production, staging, or development based on MetaTag `Environment`.
+Weight: 1

+The Impact Meta Score is calculated using the following formula:

+`Impact Meta Score = (Sum of all available impact properties' scores * weights) / (Sum of all available impact properties' weights)`

+For example, if the known properties of the affected resource indicate that it's in production but not attached to any other resource, the Impact Meta Score will be: `((Attachment: 10 * 0) + (Status: -) + (Network: n/a) + (Policy: n/a) + (Encryption: n/a) + (Environment: 1 * 1)) / 11 = 0.09`

+## Impact Findings Score

+The **Impact Findings Score** is determined based on the severity of all findings affecting the same resource.

+The calculation of the Impact Findings Score is done using the following formula:

+`Impact Findings Score = (Sum of all (Finding Severity / Highest Severity) with a maximum of 1)`

+For example, if the affected resource has two findings affecting it, one with `CRITICAL` severity and another with `LOW` severity, the **Impact Findings Score** will be: `HIGH (3) / CRITICAL (4) + LOW (0.5) / CRITICAL (4) = 0.875`

 # Architecture